ericwebsite/ericwebsite.github.io/Diary/index.md

 The 4-digit display is like the 1-digit display but is different in some ways.

 The diagram below shows the pins on the common-cathode type.
-Note that segment A is connected to everything.
+Note that segment A is connected to every segment A.

 ![](images/Arduino.3.png)